top of page

 Kundalini yoga is also more precise and repetitive.
 Whereas other types of yoga flow with your breath, Kundalini yoga combines chanting, singing, movements, and breathing in specific patterns.

-SEASONAL YOGA
+FACE YOGA

 bottom of page